AryaaSk/3D-Engine/PythonPort/README.md

-# Python Port of aryaa3D
+# Python Port of aryaa3D, as of 18/04/22, may get outdated
 ## I have tried to keep as many aspects of the original Javascript library the same in python, however in some cases I just had to make some changes

 ### Importing